 8. Lifelong Learners

 All successful key account managers should have a keen appetite for learning.
-However, key account managers understand that markets, industries, and trends are constantly changing.
-As a result, becoming more complex and creating a competitive landscape that requires learning a stream of constant knowledge to keep up.
+However, key account managers understand that markets, industries, and trends constantly change.

 For this reason, they’re always open to ideas of training and development in the workplace – creating even more trust and respect from others who see they are consistently improving their abilities.
 That’s why you’ll often find these lifelong learners looking for opportunities to improve in areas they have identified as necessary.